WATER INFILTRATION

 When water comes down as precipitation, some of the water will seep down into the ground where it stay for some time until plants take it up.
 Som seeps down below ( infiltrates) to reach the underground water, some moves horizontally to reach nearby water while some makes its way back to the surface as surface water .

-The process by which water from the ground’s surface enters the soil is called water infiltration..
-It is a key part of the water cycle, and is commonly studied in hydrology and soil sciences.
+The process by which water from the ground’s surface enters the soil is called water infiltration.
+That is, the water moves from the soil surface into the soil layers.
+It is a key part or fundamental component of the natural water cycle, and is commonly studied in hydrology and soil sciences.

 The infiltration capacity is defined as the maximum rate of infiltration.
 It is most often measured in meters per day but can also be measured in other units of distance over time if necessary.
 The infiltration capacity decreases as the soil moisture content of soils surface layers increases.
 If the precipitation rate exceeds the infiltration rate, runoff will usually occur unless there is some physical barrier.